Glynn Lunney, NASA flight director who helped save Apollo 13 mission, dies at 84

 “I had a brief period when the severity of the problem really struck home,” he said in a NASA oral history.
 “For the first and only time in 10 years of console experiences in training and actual flights, I had the sense of the bottom falling out from under me and my stomach heading for that dark hole. . . .
 But the 10 years of experience kicked in and it took about 10-20 seconds for me to return from that place.
 Nobody else even seemed to notice.”

 With the command module’s electrical system failing, the three astronauts moved to the smaller lunar module, a fragile craft built for only two.
 Apollo 13 circled the moon, then made a course correction as it swung back toward Earth.
 By some calculations, the spacecraft would run out of fuel before it could return.
-Its guidance and radio systems were used sparingly to preserve battery power and dwindling supplies of oxygen and water.
+Its guidance and radio systems were used sparingly to conserve battery power and dwindling supplies of oxygen and water.
 The astronauts spent more than three days in temperatures barely above freezing.

 Mr. Lunney considered five possibilities for where the Apollo should land before concluding that the best plan was to bring the spacecraft down in the Pacific Ocean, near U.S. Navy ships and helicopters.